jdittrich/userNeedResearchBook/text/03_dataGathering.md

 <!-- this section is fairly long and should probably be broken up into several parts -->

 Only listening to people might not be the best way to understand what they are doing.
 Just like a picture is worth a thousand words, it is often helpful to ask participants to show what they talk about and to demonstrate how they work.
-Often it is also easier for participant and researcher alike.
+Frequently, it is also easier for participant and researcher alike.

 As you observe, you can notice things your participants would never consider to mentioning, because they're second nature to them: The tools they use,  how they apply these tools, and which problems they meet.
 But you can observe it.
 You also can learn about the context of their work, like means of communicating with colleagues or cues in the environment that point out problems—for example quick fixes on devices using tape and cardboard, or added instructions on machines.